 Conversion therapy, the attempt to change someone’s sexual orientation from gay to straight, is a small part of a much larger and destructive religious ideology found in fundamentalist Christianity.
 The effects of this version of Christianity – and there are many other versions – are far reaching.
 In American Evangelical Christianity, many individuals and families suffer silently, trying to make their lives fit into the narrow doctrines and dogmas of this unique brand of religion.

-As such, I’ve written dozens of articles and blogs as a contributor to The Huffington Post and The Good Men Project.
-I write mostly on the confluence of religion, politics, sexuality, and belief.
-I’m a member of the American Psychological Association, APA Division 15 Educational psychology, and the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transexual Issues.
+I’ve written dozens of articles and blogs as a contributor to The Huffington Post and The Good Men Project.
+I write mostly on the confluence of religion, politics, sexuality, and belief and I’m the co-host of the Recovering from Religion Podcast.
 But that doesn’t mean I don’t like to write a good story about life as a dad.
+I earned a Master’s degree in education from Colorado State University where I focused my research on cognition, beliefs, and transformative learning.
+I’m a proud member of the American Psychological Association.

 My spouse, Abel, and his off-handed, witty comments are featured frequently in my books.
 Abel is a teacher at our local school district where he works with the visually impaired.
-His enormous heart is only matched by his gigantic sense of humor.
-Together, we live in Northern California with my youngest daughter who is a junior in high school.
-My oldest daughter is a freshman in college, putting us half way to an empty nest.
+His gigantic sense of humor is only matched by his enormous heart.
+My youngest daughter is a senior in high school and my oldest daughter is an anthropology major in college.